snek-at/front/README.md

 -   Clone the repo: `https://github.com/snek/front.git`

-### This project requires the MDB React Pro license and its library.
+### This project requires the MDB React Pro license and its library

 You can eigther: